-Quakers in Britain CSR representation
+Quakers in Britain budget representation

 Quakers in Britain are known formally as the Religious Society of Friends (Quakers) in Britain.
 The national church supports a network of thousands of Quakers across England, Scotland and Wales.
 We're also a charity, working for positive change in the world.
-Our representation to the CSR sets out our priorities for government spending in six areas: climate change, criminal justice, defence, education, immigration and charities.
+Our representation to the budget sets out our priorities for government spending in six areas: climate crisis, criminal justice, defence, education, immigration and charities.

-1. Climate change
+1. Climate crisis